kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaStatsPlugin-Android.md

 ```

-## Setting the plugin config, initiates onLoad in the plugin
+## Set the Plugin Configuration to Initiate onLoad of the Kaltura Stats Plugin

-In order for the Kaltura Stats Plugin to start loading, you need to set
-the plugin config you created -
+To enable the Kaltura Stats Plugin to start loading, you'll need to set the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();